 BA - Elementary Education, PreK-6 (Augsburg) MA - Educational Technology (Concordia)

-I have been teaching PreK at Dayton's Bluff Elementary since 2013.
-I love to watch our youngest learners grow so much academically, socially, physically, and emotionally throughout their PreK year.
-I love to see their excitement when they finally accomplish something.
-Everyday is a new day and a new adventure with our students.
+Stacy loves to watch our youngest learners grow academically, socially, physically, and emotionally throughout their PreK year.
+Student's excitement when they finally accomplish something is one of her favorite parts of teaching.
+Everyday is a new day and a new adventure with our students at Dayton's Bluff.

-Need more help – check out this counting and number playlist on YouTube.
+Need more help – check out this letter and letter sound playlist on YouTube.

 All Day PreK

 12:15 Rest Time